Spring Garden Revival

 Contact Wayland's Department of Public Works for Existing Turf Disposal & Installation Debris Management

 Proper disposal of natural turf and installation debris is essential for environmental compliance in Wayland.
-Seasonal yard waste collection runs from April through November, requiring the use of biodegradable paper bags—plastic bags are strictly prohibited per Massachusetts Department of Environmental Protection guidelines.
+Seasonal yard waste collection runs from April through November, requiring the use of biodegradable paper bags—plastic bags are strictly prohibited per Massachusetts DEP guidelines.
 Bulk soil and sod must be brought to the Transfer Station during posted hours, with resident permits and applicable fees.
 Artificial turf at end-of-life should be recycled or disposed of at approved facilities, following MA waste regulations.
-Infill materials like crumb rubber or sand require special handling.
-Coordinate with the Wayland Department of Public Works
+Infill materials, such as crumb rubber or sand, require specific disposal protocols.
+Coordinate with the Board of Health for material safety assessments.
+Disposal in streets, storm drains, or regular trash is prohibited and constitutes an MS4 violation.

 66 River Road, Wayland, MA 01778